maelfabien/maelfabien.github.io/_pages/blog.md

 # Latest Articles

+[Character-level LSTMs to predict gender of first names](https://maelfabien.github.io/machinelearning/NLP_7/) : 90% accuracy on predictiong the gender of French and US first names.

+[NLP - Few Shot Text Classification](https://maelfabien.github.io/machinelearning/NLP_5) : Implementation of a simple paper that leverages pre-trained models for few shot text classification.

+[NLP - Improved Few Shot Text Classification](https://maelfabien.github.io/machinelearning/NLP_6) : Improving previous results with Data Augmentation and more complex models.

+[RL - Introduction to Reinforcement Learning](https://maelfabien.github.io/rl/RL_1) : An introduction to the basic building blocks of reinforcement learning.

+[RL - Markov Decision Process](https://maelfabien.github.io/rl/RL_2/) : Overview of Markov Decision Process and Bellman Equation.

+[RL - Planning by Dynamic Programming](https://maelfabien.github.io/rl/RL_3/) : Introduction to Dynamic Programming, including Policy and Value Iteration.

+[NLP - I trained a Neural Network to speak like me](https://maelfabien.github.io/machinelearning/NLP_4/) : Having written over 100 articles, I trained a NN to write articles just like me.

-[How do Neural Networks learn?](https://maelfabien.github.io/deeplearning/feed/) : Dive into feedforward process and back-propagation.
+[DL - How do Neural Networks learn?](https://maelfabien.github.io/deeplearning/feed/) : Dive into feedforward process and back-propagation.

-[Activation functions in DL](https://maelfabien.github.io/deeplearning/act/) : An overview of the different activation functions in Deep Learning, how to implement them in Python, their advantages and disadvantages.
+[DL - Activation functions in DL](https://maelfabien.github.io/deeplearning/act/) : An overview of the different activation functions in Deep Learning, how to implement them in Python, their advantages and disadvantages.

-[Build a language recognition app from scratch](https://maelfabien.github.io/machinelearning/HMM_3/) : HMMs and Viterbi decoding algorithm can be used to recognize the language of a text.
-Let's implement this from scratch !

-[Basics of Time Series Forecasting](https://maelfabien.github.io/statistics/TimeSeries3/) : An introduction to time series forecasting with visual examples and code.

-[Machine Learning Explainability](https://maelfabien.github.io/machinelearning/Explainability/) : In this series, I will summarize the course "Machine Learning Explaibnability" from Kaggle Learn.
-The full course is available [here](https://www.kaggle.com/learn/machine-learning-explainability).
-We'll cover permutation importance, partial dependence plots and SHAP Values.

-[Machine Learning Interpretability and Explainability (1/2) - For explorium.ai](https://www.explorium.ai/blog/interpretability-and-explainability-part-1/) : An introduction to interpretable models with code and examples.

-[Machine Learning Interpretability and Explainability (2/2) - For explorium.ai](https://www.explorium.ai/blog/interpretability-and-explainability-part-2/) : An introduction to explainability of black-box ML models.

-[GridSearch vs. RandomizedSearch](https://maelfabien.github.io/machinelearning/GridRand/) : When it comes to parameter selection, you usually encounter 2 main solutions.
-GridSearch and RandomizedSearch.
-What is the main difference between these 2 techniques ?
-What are the pros and cons of each technique ?

 [Graph Embedding](https://maelfabien.github.io/machinelearning/graph_5/) : A practical introduction to Graph Embedding with Node2Vec and Graph2Vec.